joanbm/full-offline-backup-for-todoist/experiment-webapp/README.md

 * Cython

 ## Instructions
-* Run the makefile
-* Run 'python3 -m http.server'
+* Run 'make serve' and wait for it to finish
 * Open http://localhost:8000 in the browser

 ## Things that need solving